 Our financial instruments consist of both fixed and variable rate debt.
-As of December 31, 2016, our consolidated debt consisted of mortgage loans with an outstanding principal balance of \$325.0 million and unsecured notes with an outstanding principal balance of \$1,375.0 million, all of which are fixed rate borrowings.
+As of December 31, 2016, our consolidated debt consisted of mortgage loans with an outstanding principal balance of \$1,375.0 million, all of which are fixed rate borrowings.
 We also have variable rate debt consisting of trust preferred securities with an outstanding principal balance of \$78.6 million and an unsecured term loan with an outstanding principal balance of \$250.0 million, all of which have been swapped to fixed rates.
 All financial instruments were entered into for other than trading purposes and the net market value of these financial instruments is referred to as the net financial position.
 Changes in interest rates have different impacts on the fixed and variable rate portions of our debt portfolio.
-A change in interest rates on the fixed portion of the debt portfolio impacts the net financial instrument position, but has no impact to ninterest financial instrument position.
+A change in interest rates on the fixed portion of the debt portfolio impacts the net financial instrument position, but has no impact on interest incurred or cash flows.
+A change in interest rates on the variable portion of the debt portfolio impacts the interest incurred and cash flows, but does not impact the net financial instrument position.